radancyco/radancyco.github.io/uid/code-standards/index.md

 ### 9.1 New Window Links

-Inappropriate use of spawning new windows may actually *confuse users or make the experience unnecessarily complex or unpleasant*.
+Spawning new windows may actually *confuse users or make the experience unnecessarily complex or unpleasant*.
 There are, of course, [some good reasons](https://css-tricks.com/use-target_blank/) to spawn new windows, but for the most part, the decision to open a link in a window should almost always be left up to the end user to decide.

 <div id="a11y-new-window" class="callout accessibility" markdown="1">